-If a student taking an accelerated class received a final grade lower than desired due to performance on the EOC, then student will be given the opportunity to retake the EOC for that course in order for their grade to be recalculation.
+If a student taking an accelerated class received a final grade lower than desired due to performance on the EOC, then student will be given the opportunity to retake the EOC for that course in order for their grade to be recalculated.
 The retake of the EOC must occur within the next school year for recalculation purposes.

 A grade of "C," "D," or "F" in a high school course taken in middle school can be replaced with a grade of "C" or higher earned subsequently in the same or equivalent course, by retaking that course.
+For students 9-12 grade, a grade of a "D" or "F" can be replaced with a grade of a "C" or higher earned subsequently in the same or equivalent course, by retaking the course.